Amid a large Saigon, these 4 little towns not only attract the curiosity of visitors but also diversify the city’s culture.

 The lively and vibrant atmosphere with many different languages is the first thing visitors feel when coming to this Western Quarter.

-This area is called the sleepless town in Saigon, mostly serving foreign tourists.
+This area is called the sleepless town in Saigon, almost serving foreign tourists.
 Therefore, this place also concentrates on many hotels, restaurants, travel companies, bars, and souvenir shops.
 Besides, motorbike and bicycle rental services at reasonable prices create many options for travelers who like to explore the small alleys of Saigon.

 Little Korea Town in District 7